sjtalkar/python_datascience/README.md

 The file ImageAndTextAndColorTines.Py was developed as an exercise to create a collage of images canvas with varying hues

-The file WebScrapingWithPython utilizes BeautifulSoup to extract HTML elements out of web pages
+The file WebScrapingWithPythonSoup.py utilizes requests library to fetch a requested URL, parses the HTML using BeautifulSoup and extracts HTML elements out of web pages

+The file DirectoryAndFileOperations.py is used to rename files that are currently sorted alphabetically, so that the number of the file appears before any string